ManiAm/raspi-ntp-server/README.md

 gpsd is a service daemon that interfaces with GPS hardware devices and provides location, time, and velocity data to client applications over a standardized TCP/IP interface.

-- gpsd reads data from GNSS receivers (typically via serial interfaces)
+- gpsd reads data from GNSS receivers
 - Interprets NMEA sentences or binary protocols
-- Makes the parsed data available to programs such as cgps, ntpd, or chronyd
+- Makes the parsed data available to programs such as `cgps`, `ntpd`, or `chronyd`

 This enables multiple clients to simultaneously access GPS information without directly handling low-level serial communication.
 This makes gpsd a central hub for GPS data on Linux systems.